 Then there are the cosmetic additions that provided character and beauty from ornate iron work, intricate patterned tiling, stainless glass feature windows, to tall masonry columns and pillars and wide verandas with curved iron roofing.
 Internally there were high ceilings with elaborate plaster mouldings, ornate light fittings and carved timber architraves and features.
 Gardens often had fountains with extensive beds of perennials in formal patterns with hedges and topiary.

 So what happened?
 Areas like South Melbourne, Albert Park, Carlton and Clifton Hill give up the story readily.
 Post-war migration saw Europeans from the Mediterranean settling in these areas, buying up what the ‘Australians’ of the time saw as slums.
-Of course, those buying often wanted to ‘modernise’ and often removed the features and artisanship of previous generations from terracotta tiling with gargoyles to ornate iron work and tiling – down it came, ripped up and replaced with concrete and terrazzo.
+Of course, those buying often wanted to ‘modernise’ and often removed the features and artisanship of previous generations from terracotta tiling and verandahs to gargoyles and slate roofing to ornate iron work and Victorian tiling – down it came, ripped up and replaced with concrete and terrazzo.

 But what if you can invest capital in a full restoration with tasteful and acceptable extensions that complement heritage?
 Look to those suburbs such as Albert Park mentioned earlier.
-In an auction two weeks ago a fully restored home in Albert Park sold for $9.9M on zoom!
+In an auction earlier this year a fully restored home in Albert Park sold for $9.9M on zoom!
 The developer’s story simply doesn’t always ring true.
 Living in a heritage home can be magnificent.
 High ceilings, light and airy – it really depends on just how you go about restoring.

 Start the process now – call Andrew Fedorowicz on 0418 341 443 and schedule a no-obligation, free consultation at your convenience.
 Or, if you prefer, simply leave your details here for a prompt reply.